What I found when I went to check what an AI agent had actually built.

 I built TenderDigest with an AI agent, with the deliberate intent of reusing skills and work done on the first data product.
 Most of the actual DDL came out of a Claude Code session.
 So when I went to look at the database and saw the deviation, three explanations were equally plausible:

-These three scenarios could introduce drift from the intended database.
+Conformation instead of Vault.
+I said yes — possibly while distracted, possibly because in that moment Conformation did sound better.
+The drift is my decision, made in a conversation I don't remember.These three scenarios could each introduce drift from the intended database.
 They have completely different remedies.
 Scenario 1 is a discipline problem and the fix is mine — pay attention when an agent asks a clarifying question.
 Scenario 2 is a skill design problem and the fix is in how I write the rules — the halt condition wasn't strong enough.
 Scenario 3 is a model reliability problem and the fix lives somewhere I can't reach — the agent didn't honour explicit instruction.

 I cannot tell which one happened.
 So I cannot fix the right thing.

 This isn't from lack of operational discipline.
-I run a structured agent team with named specialists, a defined escalation matrix, greenlit zones with hard "ask first" actions, a critic agent that reviews work daily, and a cross-zone comms protocol.
+I run a structured agent team with named specialists, a defined escalation matrix, greenlit zones with hard "ask first" actions, an adversarial agent that reviews work daily, and a cross-zone comms protocol.
 The drift happened anyway.
 The receipt gap exists despite all of that — which is precisely why the gap matters.
 Discipline reduces the rate of drift; it doesn't make it diagnosable after the fact.

 This is the bit that, once you see it, changes how you think about AI-assisted engineering generally.